 what does silk do to your face

-Silk pillowcases are amazing!
+Silk is amazing!
 They do wonders for the skin and help lessen acne breakouts.
 You’ve probably heard that a lot and thought, ‘here we go again,’ but now your curiosity is piqued and you’re wondering, should I give it a shot?

 The answer to that question should be yes!
 A big yes, and here you'll get to figure out why silk is good for your face and how it works.